appandweb/Symfony2-PUSH-FCM/README.md

 # Symfony2-PUSH-FCM
-Server-side PUSH notifications using Firebase (FCM), implemented in Symfony2
+Server-side PUSH notifications using Firebase (FCM), implemented in Symfony2 with a POST request

 In this repository, i will teach how implement PUSH notifications in a Symfony2's project